 The whole of Montserrat has developed around the worship of the statue of the Black Madonna – the Virgin of Montserrat – in the huge Basilica.
 The statue was believed to have been carved in Jerusalem around 2,000 years ago, and attracts pilgrims from around the world (prepare to queue if you want to kiss her hand).
 The monastery, and associated buildings tucked into the rugged Montserrat mountains, west of Barcelona, is Catalonia’s most spiritual location.
 Whether you have faith or not, it makes for a powerfully memorable day out.
 The Basilica houses a museum with works by many prominent Spanish artists including works by El Greco, Dalí and Picasso.
 There are two funiculars allowing a further climb into the mountains and a descent to the Santa Cova where legend has it the Virgin of Montserrat was found.

-About four kilometers from Tarragona, Valls’ Acueducto Pont de les Ferreres was built during the era of Emperor Augustus – at 27 meters high it’s quite a sight.
+About four kilometers from Tarragona, Valls’ Acueducto Pont de les Ferreres was built during the era of Emperor Augustus – at 27 metres high it’s quite a sight.
 Elsewhere, this historic town rewards a casual stroll – perhaps to the town’s central square, with the remains of its 12th century castle, the chapel of El Roser, with glazed tiles from the 17th century.
 Or the ‘castells‘, the teetering human towers where various teams compete to achieve the tallest towers – a crash-helmeted kid scaling to the very top.
-Festivals are the time to catch them – 23rd and 24th June, 6th August, and 10th September.

 Montblanc is a delightful, beautifully preserved medieval town.
 Its UNESCO World Heritage site-awarded historic centre lies within its defensive walls.
 Here, in this car free old town, you’re free to wander the labyrinthine streets filled with 13th and 14th century buildings.
 Legend has it that the St Jordi gate is the spot where St George killed the dragon.
 There is a plaque marking the site of his victory.
 All roads eventually lead to Placa Major, a restaurant-and-bar lined square perfect for people watching.
 Other highlights include the Gothic church of Santa Maria, the Romanesque Sant Miquel and the 14th century Royal Palace.